UCIDataScienceInitiative/IntroToJulia/Markdown/JuliaMentalModel.md

 ## Main Reasons to Not Use Julia

 - You need low latency (game programming)
-- You need stability. i.e. you are a company and need a large code-base to run without modifications next year
 - It is more complex than other scripting languages: there is a lot you can know

 ## The Julia Community: Who is a user?